TeppieC/markerless-ar-python/README.md

 - Projection

-## Currently work on:
+## Currently debug on:
 - fixing translation
 	- rendered cube on the center of the roi image.? why?
 - make tracking robust to movement
-	- severe lag when false positive points detected, and being drawn in renderCube() funciton.
+	- severe lag when false positive points detected, and being drawn in renderCube() funciton. solve: high threshold.

+## Need to work on:
+1. change the cube to character, add animation
+2. use subplot as the interface